 Dangerous Spiders Invading Greater-Jacksonville Homes

 Not all spiders are created equal, especially here in Jacksonville.
-While we have many spider species in our area that can become pests, there are two spiders in particular that can actually be quite harmful to us when they find their way into our homes.
-Black widow spiders have potent venom that could have you taking a trip to the hospital if you are bitten and brown recluse spiders can inflict a bite wound with necrotic properties, meaning the flesh around the bite wound could begin to rot, and will require medical attention.
+While we have many spider species in our area that can become pests, two spiders, in particular, can be quite harmful to us when they find their way into our homes.
+Black widow spiders have potent venom that could have you taking a trip to the hospital if you are bitten, and brown recluse spiders can inflict a bite wound with necrotic properties, meaning the flesh around the bite wound could begin to rot and will require medical attention.
 In addition, if a brown recluse bites you in a sensitive location, it could result in disfigurement.
 For these reasons, neither of these spiders should ever be allowed to live in your yard, or worse, inside your home.
 Here are some insights that can help you make your home and yard more resistant to these spiders.